What is the current schedule?

 You might have one quick question or want to work toward turning a B+ into an A. You may feel overwhelmed and have many questions or just be struggling with the course content.
 Students of all majors and all phases of the learning process can benefit from attending weekly study group sessions.

-- 93% of study group participants said that attending study groups helped them better understand course material.
-One student commented, "It allows me to fully understand the material when I work within a group of people."
+- One study group participant commented, "It allows me to fully understand the material when I work within a group of people."

 How can I get the most out of a study group?